teh/fullpypi/README.md

 2.0.1" and package b depends on "liba == 2.2.0"), we're going to skip these for now.

+I'm going to move on despite having omitted a whole lot of problems such as optional dependencies or python3.

-## Enter nix
+## Enter Nix

-nixos.org is a packaging system that defines each package with a purely functional language.
-A side-effect (hah) of that is that *every* package depends on all its build inputs.
+Nix is a packaging system that defines each package with a purely functional language.
+A side-effect (hah) of that is that *every* package depends on *all* its build inputs.
 The creators have a [better, longer description here](http://nixos.org/nixos/about.html).

 I'm really interested in this because it allows me to build and test each package with all its dependencies in total isolation.
-Modulo bugs there is no chance that a random system package will sneak in and provide an import that I didn't expect to be there.
+There is no chance that a random system package will sneak in and provide an import that I didn't expect to be there.

 Nix also comes with a large repository of existing packages that are not python, e.g. gcc, or libblas.
 A lot of python packages are